jamesarems/docker-rundeck/README.md

 To edit configurations and all , better you need to mount rundeck volumes to your host .
 For that,

->docker run -privileged -d -v /your/host/dir/:/var/rundeck -v /your/host/dir/:/etc/rundeck -p 4440:4440/tcp jamesarems/rundeck-latest
+>docker run -privileged -d -v /your/host/dir/:/var/rundeck -v /your/host/dir/:/etc/rundeck -p 22:22/tcp -p 4440:4440/tcp jamesarems/rundeck-latest

 *Docker Link*